-Since both of these diets have become increasingly popular weight loss solutions, a common question has arisen: can you combine intermittent fasting with keto?
+Since both diets have become increasingly popular weight loss solutions, a common question has arisen: can you combine intermittent fasting with keto?

 So, can you?

-Mixing both of these diets is a surefire way to increase your calorie deficit because not only are you cutting high-calorie carbs, but you’re also shrinking your eating window.
+Mixing both of these diets is a surefire way to increase your calorie deficit because you are cutting high-calorie carbs and shrinking your eating window.

 Because focus, energy, and physical performance are increased, you’re bound to burn more calories than before, another reason to combine keto with intermittent fasting.

-All of these positives put together mean that your body will be in a constant state of fat-burning, which will result in substantial weight loss.
+All these positives put together mean that your body will be in a constant state of fat-burning, resulting in substantial weight loss.